rnwood/smtp4dev/README.md

 ![Screenshot 1](screenshot1.png)
 ![Screenshot 2](screenshot2.png)

-## How to run smtp4dev
+## How to run smtp4dev by downloading from github releases

-The version hosted on this repo is in heavy development. **Grab the [stable(r) v2 version](https://github.com/rnwood/smtp4dev/releases/tag/v2.0.10) if you want something feature complete which you can just double click on and use.**

 *The MacOS release is totally untested.
 Please contribute instructions on how to use and feedback on any issues*